 Now nimbleness is as essential as planning.
 Corporate travel programs have to be ready to make decisions quickly; communicate with travelers and executives; and act as a situation unfolds.

-“We used to look at this in a way that assumed risk could be anticipated by assessing factors like a traveller’s destination, profile and experience—or competence—on the road.
+“We used to look at this in a way that assumed risk could be anticipated by assessing factors like a traveler’s destination, profile and experience—or competence—on the road.
 But that kind of risk assessment no longer is sufficient on its own,” explained Martin Weisskirchen, vice president of BCD Travel Global Crisis Management.
-“Situations that were previously considered low risk, such as an experienced traveller going to Paris, now must be considered higher risk.
-Companies and travellers have to be prepared to react to potentially risky situations in places we’ve traditionally considered safe.”
+“Situations that were previously considered low risk, such as an experienced traveler going to Paris, now must be considered higher risk.
+Companies and travelers have to be prepared to react to potentially risky situations in places we’ve traditionally considered safe.”

 Setting expectations with employees has never been more important, Weisskirchen said.
-Here’s his scenario: Let’s say your booking information indicates 25 travellers are in a city where terrorists have just staged an attack.
-Your travellers understand their risk-management responsibility and know to check in by calling or sending a text to a designated number.
-You hear from 23 travellers, so you can focus your resources on locating and verifying the safety of the two who haven’t checked in.
-You can get help to the travellers who need it with much greater speed and efficiency.
+Here’s his scenario: Let’s say your booking information indicates 25 travelers are in a city where terrorists have just staged an attack.
+Your travelers understand their risk-management responsibility and know to check in by calling or sending a text to a designated number.
+You hear from 23 travelers, so you can focus your resources on locating and verifying the safety of the two who haven’t checked in.
+You can get help to the travelers who need it with much greater speed and efficiency.

 “This is about preparing for reaction to the unexpected in any location, rather than solely assessing risk and then shaping protocols and making decisions based on that assessment,” Weisskirchen said.
 In this environment, he said, corporate travel programs need to expand travel risk management to include: